AlePre2/Behaviour-GPTree/README.md

 # Behaviour-GPTree

 This is a simple example project to integrate openai API in Unreal Engine.
+Features:
 This sample project shows how you can talk to NPCs and create their background using artifical intelligence.
+There is an experimental behaviour tree using AI.

 QuickStart: